03169004471/Sudoku-using-CSP/README.md

 ## Overview

 This GitHub project presents an interactive Sudoku game, implemented using Python's Tkinter library and the Constraint Satisfaction Problem (CSP) approach.
 It offers a visually appealing and user-friendly interface for playing Sudoku, a popular puzzle game.
-The project is titled "Group 15 Project - Sudoku 9x9" and features a black-themed GUI with colorful accents, contributing to an engaging user experience.
+The project is titled "Sudoku 9x9" and features a black-themed GUI with colorful accents, contributing to an engaging user experience.

 ## Features